 - 1. Developing a sustainable and safe solution to protect the Oesterdam from high wave action and to postpone large investments in the reinforcement of the revetment for at least 25 years; - 2.
-Contribute to the development of a solution for the sand deficit problem at the Oesterdam, and the Oosterschelde as whole, to protect and sustain the valuable landscape with tidal flats;
+Contribute to the development of mitigations measures to decrease the negative effect of the sand deficit problem, at the Oesterdam, and the Oosterschelde as whole, to protect and sustain the valuable landscape with tidal flats for a period of fithy years.